translate/l10n-guide/docs/guide/xfce.rst

 XFCE Translation
 ****************

-XFCE is a lightweight desktop environment and is therfore much faster then the more feature rich :doc:`KDE <kde_desktop>` and :doc:`Gnome <gnome_desktop>` desktops.
+XFCE is a lightweight desktop environment and is therefore much faster then the more feature rich :doc:`KDE <kde_desktop>` and :doc:`Gnome <gnome_desktop>` desktops.